BerlinSky/angularjs-1-webpack4/README.md

 # Webpack Angular

-An example of using webpack with an Angular project.
+Using webpack with an Angular project.